 The most luxurious and fastest way to go is the Amtrak train with trips that take from an hour to an hour and a half.
-Prices are much higher at peak times, so only the wealthy and those with business accounts will travel by train on a regular basis.
-But if you have a flexible schedule and can find a ticket on the lower end of the price range, you can enjoy the smooth comfort and speed of train travel, along with bathrooms and a cafe cart on board.
+Prices are much higher at peak times, so only the expendable income and business accounts will travel by train on a regular basis.
+However, if you have a flexible schedule and can find a ticket on the lower end of the price range, you can enjoy the smooth comfort and speed of train travel, along with bathrooms and a cafe cart on board.

-If staying on a budget is priority #1, then the bus is the way to go.
+If staying on a budget is your first priority, then the bus is the way to go.
 You can get to New York for as little as $20 round-trip in around two hours depending on traffic.
 The cheapest buses are what many call “the Chinatown buses.”
-Originally used primarily by Chinese food purveyors buying products in New York to sell in Philly, today it is used by commuters, students, and anyone on a budget.
+Originally used primarily by Chinese food purveyors buying products in New York to sell in Philadelphia, today it is used by commuters, students, and anyone on a budget.
 Service is from Chinatown in Philadelphia to Chinatown in New York.
 The buses are run by a variety of different companies.

 In an effort to compete with low fares of BOLT and Chinatown buses, Greyhound offers $10 web fares, which is a deal compared to the standard $19 fare.
 This bus drops off in Port Authority and Penn Station.

 Of course, there is driving, but unless you’re staying in one of New York's boroughs or suburbs, finding a place to park in Manhattan is a nightmare.
 In addition, driving amid the speeding cabs is only for the brave and experienced driver.